Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Memrise Pro Subscription Options & Cost

 To set the stage for our review, let’s quickly cover Memrise’s pricing and different subscription options.
-Memrise covers over 20 languages, and offers two different subscription options: a free plan, and the Memrise Pro plan.
+Memrise covers over 34 languages and offers two different subscription options: a free plan, and the Memrise Pro plan.

-Putting things in perspective, Memrise is not as affordable as competitors like Rosetta Stone and Pimsleur.
+Putting things in perspective, Memrise ends up being a little more affordable than competitors such as Rosetta Stone and Pimsleur.

 How The Memrise Language Courses Are Structured

-However, one of the cool things about Memrise and what differentiates them from other language apps is that in addition to the company-generated courses, there are also user-generated courses that you can complete.
+However, one of the cool things that differentiates Memrise from other language apps is that in addition to the company-generated units, there are also user-generated courses that you can complete.
 There are dozens of these user courses to choose from that range from beginner to advanced, and really dive in to specific, unique topics.

-Needless to say, you’ll likely never run out of learning material with Memrise, as there’s an entire ecosystem of user-created courses to work once you’re done with the main lessons.
+Needless to say, you’ll likely never run out of material, as there’s an entire ecosystem of user-created content to work through once you’re done with the main lessons.

-Finally, the last point I’d like to make is that there is no strict agenda or schedule with Memrise.
+Finally, the last point I’d like to make is that there is no strict agenda or schedule.
 You can bounce around from course to course, or level to level as you please.
 This offers some nice flexibility that other apps don’t (such as Duolingo).

 What The Memrise Lessons Are Like

-Now that you know how the Memrise program is structured from a high level, let’s dive into what the lessons themselves are actually like.
-To start, each lesson typically begins with a series of short videos where locals speaking in their native language introduce you to new words and phrases.
+Now let’s dive into what the lessons themselves are actually like.
+To start, each one typically begins with a series of short videos where locals speaking in their native tongue introduce you to new words and phrases.

 These drills include multiple-choice questions, fill-in-the-blanks, speed rounds, selecting correct translations, writing sentences, and more.

-And the interesting thing here is that you can actually control how long you want each lesson or learning session to be by adjusting your preferences within the settings tab.
+And the interesting thing here is that you can actually control how long you want each session to be by adjusting your preferences within the settings tab.

-So whether you want to learn 5 new words per session and keep the lesson short (maybe just 5 minutes), or you want to stretch the lesson out and learn 50 new words per session, you have that ability, which is pretty nice.
+So whether you want to pick up 5 new words per session and keep the lesson short (maybe just 5 minutes), or you want to spend a little more time mastering 50 new words per session, you have that ability, which is pretty nice.

 What We Like About Memrise